ThomasBeauchataud/GestionParcMachinerie/README.md

 ###5.
 Setup context
 - Find _web.xml_ in _web/WEB-INF_
 - Modify parameters _db-user_, _db-password_ and _db-url_ for your configuration
+- Modify cas-url parameter if u previously deployed the cas
+- Modify the application domain url

 ###6.
 Setup deployment
 - Setup jdk on your IDE